 Royal Caribbean International President Michael Bayley has hinted that this is only the beginning.
 He has talked about the goal of eventually creating a single loyalty database that connects all Royal Caribbean Group brands under one platform.
 The long-term plan is to make it simpler for guests to access offers, track progress, and enjoy benefits no matter where they sail.

-Until then, the current Status Match program will remain in place, allowing cruisers to match their tier across Royal Caribbean, Celebrity Cruises, and Silversea.
+The Status Match program will remain in place, allowing cruisers to match their tier across Royal Caribbean, Celebrity Cruises, and Silversea.
 It’s a sign that the company wants to make the transition as seamless as possible while setting the stage for a more unified loyalty experience in the years ahead.

 Today’s Top Cruise Deals